8 steps to a flexible financial plan

 How much should you save?

-Another perk of saving in a retirement plan—like a 401(k) or an IRA—is the tax benefit.
+Another perk of saving in a retirement plan—like a 401(k)—is the tax benefit.

 Source: IRS.gov | Workplace plan limits may be lower.

 Make it automatic.
 Contributions to your employer’s retirement plan can come straight out of your paycheck.
 Your employer’s plan may even let you automatically increase your contributions every year.

 Put your raises to work for you.
 If you get a raise, increase your retirement contributions, too.
 That way you won’t miss the extra money.

 Take advantage of debt payoffs.
 Focusing on paying off debts?
 When you’ve cleared them, put that payment money toward your retirement savings.

 Max it out.
 If you really want to boost your retirement savings, know how much you can save in a retirement plan.

 The shift from saving to spending